Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs

-To focus on execution overheads, we employ a single GPU-accelerated test environment~\cite{freeman2021brax, makoviychuk2021isaac}, except for RLlib which lacks GPU environment support.
-Each experiment runs twice, once with default allocators for end-to-end performance, and once without caching allocators to measure true memory usage, discarding the first iteration to ensure warm-up.

 All experiments use the same hardware and software configuration.
-We use a server with an AMD EPYC 7402P 24-core CPU, 384\unit{GB} of DDR4 RAM (3200\unit{MT/s}) with an NVIDIA RTX A6000 GPU (48\unit{GB} of GDDR6 RAM, PCIe Gen4 $\times$16 at 32\unit{GB/s}).
-We run Ubuntu~v22.04 with Linux kernel~v5.15, CUDA~v12.1, PyTorch~v2.5.1, and JAX~v0.6.2.
+We use a server with an AMD EPYC 7402P 24-core CPU, 384\unit{GB} of DDR4 RAM (3200\unit{MT/s}) and an NVIDIA RTX A6000 GPU (48\unit{GB} of GDDR6 RAM, PCIe Gen4 $\times$16 at 32\unit{GB/s}).
+We run Ubuntu~v22.04 with Linux kernel~v5.15, CUDA~v12.8, PyTorch~v2.7.1, and JAX~v0.6.2.
 We discard the first iteration of each experiment to avoid warmup effects.